AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

  * [TimeLine](#timeline)

 # Overview
 The Live Edit mode allows you to edit any part of your Gannt without touching the code.
-All you need is to activate this mode and drag&drop the elements to the position you want them to be (or stretch/reduce the duration of the item).
+All you need to do use the cursor to change the duration, position or connectons.

 In this article we will consider the "editing mode" of AnyGantts.
 For simplifying the material, there are two paragraphs for TimeLine and DataGrid.